Di-peep/UVK-academy/README.md

 > Note: A branch is created for each homework assignment.

-To check the first homework, open the `dev-lab-1` branch.
+To check the second homework, open the `dev-lab-2` branch :)